Skip to Main Content

 • Removed 2 times a year (usually end of June and end of December).

-Some ebooks may be both permanently owned by VCU Libraries, and part of Academic Complete or College Complete.
+Some ebooks may be both perpetually owned by VCU Libraries, and part of Academic Complete or College Complete.
 In those cases, you will have access to the highest level available (i.e. Unlimited instead of 1-user or 3-user limits).
 If you are an instructor for a course and have questions about ebook licensing for a particular title, please contact VCU Libraries.

 Downloading Ebooks and Ebook Chapters

-EBook Central's 3-user or unlimited ebooks can be downloaded for a limited amount of time with Adobe Digital Editions, which can be downloaded to desktops/laptops, or downloaded onto iOS and Android devices from the App Store or Google Play.
-You will need to create an Adobe ID to read downloaded books on a mobile device.
 Please note that users may not be able to download Adobe Digital Editions to university or library computers.
 Downloading to Adobe Digital Editions is a cumbersome process, but may be worthwhile if the ebook is available in EPUB format and this is preferred over PDF.
 (See another vendor's description of EPUB vs. PDF)

 Chapter Downloads: Yes, if it falls within a page limit requirement.
 Chapters or parts of chapters can be downloaded as a PDF or printed for offline access.